Intervention Overview

 Declarations and Campaigns for Equal Dignity

 Foot binding in China was practiced for 1000 years, and ended within ten years, through public declarations and campaigns.
 Female genital cutting in Senegal is in the process of ending in the same way (see Tostan).
 Social change can be affected by using public declarations and campaigns.
-Also a more dignified world can be built by using the same techniques.
+Also a more dignified world can be built by using such techniques.

 Passages to Equal Dignity